CoQ10 and Sperm Health

 Abnormal sperm morphology can decrease fertility and decrease the chances of successful fertilization.
 For example, sperm can have a misshaped head, an extra head, no head, or no tail.
 Decreased sperm morphology can have many causes, including genetic traits, exposure to chemicals, and too much heat.
 CoQ10’s antioxidant properties help to protect sperm from oxidative stress and other types of degradation that can harm sperm morphology.

-In the study from 2019 mentioned above where researchers treated men with idiopathic infertility with either 200mg or 400 mg of CoQ10 they also measured sperm morphology before and after treatment.
-The group treated with 200 mg of CoQ10 saw a modest improvement in sperm morphology from 22.17% to 23.64%.
-The 400 mg treatment group saw a slightly greater improvement from 24.64% to 27.41%.
-It is worth noting that even prior to treatment both groups’ motilities were within the WHO’s range for normal.
+In the study from 2019 mentioned above where researchers gave men either 200mg or 400 mg of CoQ10 they also measured sperm morphology before and after supplementation.
+The group who supplemented with 200 mg of CoQ10 saw a modest improvement in sperm morphology from 22.17% to 23.64%.
+The 400 mg group saw a slightly greater improvement from 24.64% to 27.41%.
+It is worth noting that even prior to supplementation both groups’ motilities were within the WHO’s range for normal.

 While certainly not as drastic as some of the other measures of sperm health, other studies have produced similar results and led researchers to conclude that CoQ10 may have a positive effect on sperm morphology.